Thrasher2020/vinyl_listener/README.md

 Automatic Album Art: Fetches high-res metadata and artwork via the iTunes API.

 Installation
-Add this repository to HACS as a Custom Repository (Add-on type).
+Add this repository to the Repositories in Apps.

 Install the add-on.